inspectordanno/inspectordanno.github.io/about.md

 ## What I'm Doing Now

 * Trying every hipster vegan ingredient in my overnight oats and seeing what turns out edible.
+* Chess.
+Specifically online at 1am.
+I am proud to say that I am hovering at 350 ELO. ♟️ 🫠
+* Pickleball.
+Yes, I have finally seen the value of running up to volley.
+* Drinking a lot of [Athletic NA IPA](https://athleticbrewing.com/products/run-wild).